Motivation for PLRsearch¶

-Both fitting functions have several mathematically equivalent formulas, each can lead to an arithmetic overflow or underflow in different sub-terms.
+Both fitting functions have several mathematically equivalent formulas, each can lead to an overflow or underflow in different sub-terms.
 Overflows can be eliminated by using different exact formulas for different argument ranges.
 Underflows can be avoided by using approximate formulas in affected argument ranges, such ranges have their own formulas to compute.
 At the end, both fitting function implementations contain multiple “if” branches, discontinuities are a possibility at range boundaries.

 The numeric integrator expects all the parameters to be distributed (independently and) uniformly on an interval (-1, 1).

-As both “mrr” and “spread” parameters are positive and not dimensionless, a transformation is needed.
+As both “mrr” and “spread” parameters are positive and not not dimensionless, a transformation is needed.
 Dimentionality is inherited from max_rate value.

 The “mrr” parameter follows a Lomax distribution with alpha equal to one, but shifted so that mrr is always greater than 1 packet per second.